Co-Clustering Under the Maximum Norm: Conclusion

 Contrasting previous theoretical work on polynomial-time approximation algorithms \cite{ADK12, JSB09}, we started to closely investigate the time complexity of exactly solving the NP-hard \LpCoCluProb[\infty] problem, contributing a detailed view on its computational complexity landscape.
 Refer to \autoref{tab:results} for an overview on most of our results.

 Several open questions derive from our work.
-Perhaps the most pressing open question is whether the case~$k=2$ and $\ell \ge 3$ is polynomial-time solvable or NP-hard in general.
-So far, we only know that~\klpCoCluProb{2}{*}{\infty} is polynomial-time solvable for ternary matrices (\autoref{thm:sigma-3-poly}).
+Perhaps the most pressing open question is whether \klpCoCluProb{2}{*}{\infty} is polynomial-time solvable for larger constant-size alphabets.
+So far, we only know that~\klpCoCluProb{2}{*}{\infty} is linear-time solvable for ternary matrices (\autoref{thm:sigma-3-poly}) and quadratic-time solvable for every constant-size alphabet if~$c=1$ (\autoref{cor:2l-FPT}).
 Another open question is the computational complexity of higher-dimensional co-clustering versions, e.g. on three-dimensional tensors as input (the most basic case here corresponds to (2,2,2)-\LpCoCluProb[\infty], that is, partitioning each dimension into two subsets).
 Indeed, other than the techniques for deriving approximation algorithms \cite{ADK12, JSB09}, our exact methods do not seem to generalize to higher dimensions.
 Last but not least, we do not know whether \textsc{Consecutive} \LpCoCluProb[\infty] is fixed-parameter tractable or~W[1]-hard with respect to the combined parameter~$(k,\ell)$.

 We conclude with the following more abstract vision on future research: Note that for the maximum norm, the cost value~$c$ defines a ``conflict relation'' on the values occurring in the input matrix.
 That is, for any two numbers $\sigma,\sigma' \in \Sigma$ with $|\sigma-\sigma'| > c$, we know that they must end up in different \clName{}s.
 These conflict pairs completely determine all constraints of a solution since all other pairs can be grouped arbitrarily.
 This observation can be generalized to a graph model.
 Given a ``conflict relation'' $R\subseteq \binom{\Sigma}{2}$ determining which pairs are not allowed to be put together into a \clName{}, we can define the ``conflict graph''~$(\Sigma, R)$.
 Studying co-clusterings in the context of such conflict graphs and their structural properties could be a promising and fruitful direction for future research.